Remote Location Drilling, Dewatering, and Geosteering

 Companies claim these sites have reduced need for Geosteering corrections, decreasing doglegs and maintaining the horizontal section more precisely.
 Casing wells becomes easier while ideal pay zones will produce greater recovery of hydrocarbon resources

 Producers determined that leveraging competent and experienced staff over numerous operations would provide the most ideal solution for this situation.
-Additionally, if their experts could use their skills from a centralized location, a number of key benefits could be gained, particularly:
+Additionally, if their experts could use their skills from a centralized location, several key benefits could be gained, particularly:

 Dramatically improved production rates and reserve recovery